Updated: 12/17/20 | December 17th, 2020

-Well, first, running a successful travel blog – or any blog in any industry – is really hard and time-consuming.
+Well, first, running a successful travel blog — or any blog in any industry — is hard work and time-consuming.
 Putting posts up is not going to result in money falling like rain (though judging by some of the people I’ve seen on paid trips, it can at least amount to a drizzle).
 You have to work for it.
-Blogging takes persistence.
-Unless you hit the Internet “viral” lottery, you should expect to plug away for a least a year before you start to see sustainable income coming in.

 Just because someone can travel and write doesn’t mean they can write well or become a good travel writer.
-No, most travel blogs are terrible so don’t worry about the quantity of blogs out there.
+In fact, most travel blogs are terrible so don’t worry about the number of blogs out there.
 Worry about the quality of blogs out there.

 Here are nine things you can do to succeed in travel blogging (or any blogging field, really) and jump ahead of the crowd.
 Doing them will make you far more successful than most of the bloggers out there.

 I am always shocked at how few travel bloggers develop their skills by reading.
 Very few read any marketing, strategy, business, or self-development books.
 Running a blog is like running a business, and if you don’t go to “school” and constantly learn, you’re going to fall behind.
 Every successful person I know is a voracious reader.
 They constantly try to improve their skills and knowledge.